aditink/aditink.github.io/_posts/2025-07-18-llm-solving-framework.markdown

 categories: draft
 ---

+**[This post was written in mid-2025, and may not apply to later models as advances in machine learning continue.]**

 _Aditi Kabra, [Margarida Ferreira](https://marghrid.github.io/), [Sagar Bharadwaj](https://sagar-bharadwaj-ks.github.io/)_

 This post presents a framework for predicting what problems LLMs are good at and what problems they would struggle with.